Give back this Christmas season by doing some random acts of kindness. It’s a great way to make some’s day better and get you in the holiday spirit.

 - Give a hot drink to a Salvation Army bell ringer.

 - Leave a little gift on someone’s porch.
-It can be candy, a roll of wrapping paper and tape, box of hot cocoa, whatever you want.
+It can be candy, a roll of wrapping paper and tape, a box of hot cocoa, whatever you want.
 Attach a little note saying it’s a random act of kindness and to pass it on.

 - Make or buy a bird feeder.